 - Read about the careers you are considering and verify that they do/are what you thought.
-Research the outlook and salary projections for several careers.
+Research the outlook and salary projections.
+Access several excellent resources by clicking here.

 - Conduct informational interviews with people working in your dream job(s) to learn about that profession.
 Ask to shadow them for a day or two.

 - Talk with alumni about their choices, visit professors and read professional literature.